nickdekruijk/admin/README.md

 ## Configuration
 After installation (if you did `php artisan vendor:publish`) a default config file called `larapages.php` will be available in your Laravel `app/config` folder.
 See this file for more details.

+## Creating a new user
+LaraPages provides an artisan console command to create or update a user with a random password and assign a role.
+`php artisan larapages:user <email> [<role>]`
+Role must match one of the roles defined in the [configuration](#configuration).
+The default role for a new user is "admin".

 ## License
 LaraPages is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).